"The worst thing I did was fall in love with a married man," Judith Campbell Exner confessed years after the affair: "I kept my secret out of fear."

 For the next 18 months, Judith Exner served as the President’s personal liaison between the mob.
 “I thought I was in love with Jack.
 He trusted me and I was doing something important for him,” Exner told People in 1988, “I was 26 years old, and I didn’t have any great purpose in my life.
 That’s probably why I became so involved in doing this, and did it with such gusto.
 I guess I felt I was doing something important.”

-The relationship between Exner and Kennedy grew strained as the FBI began to sniff around their dealings with the mob.
+The relationship between Judith Campbell Exner and John F. Kennedy grew strained as the FBI began to sniff around their dealings with the mob.

 Exner realized that she was being followed.
 Acting FBI Director J. Edgar Hoover was on assignment by Kennedy’s brother, Robert F. Kennedy, attorney general, to clamp down on organized crime.
 It’s not really known whether RFK knew that JFK had a relationship with mob-boss Sam Giancana.
 But in any case, Hoover investigated Giancana, and eventually implicated Exner.